G00364756/Programming_Project/README.md

 8. Linear Discriminant Analysis (LDA)
 Linear Discriminant Analysis (LDA) tries to identify attributes that account for the most variance between classes.
 In particular, LDA, in contrast to PCA, is a supervised method, using known class labels.

+9. Plot graphs

-9. Compare attributes for each class with a graph plotted through python.
+Compare attributes for each class with a graph plotted for each of the analysis methods described.

-##
+## Decision of the analysis that will be conducted on this data set
+Due to the limit